Producing Natural Abstract Art.

 The image is a high-magnification photograph of Phalaenopsis.
 I took it looking into afternoon sunlight.
 It would have come into the viewfinder during a long search.
 Its significance was apparent immediately.
 I needed only to make sure that the horizon was in focus.
 I could not have anticipated it at the beginning of the search.
 It is another example of the way in which high-magnification photography produces totally unexpected images.
 Please see:-https://issuu.com/barriedalesa/docs/issue_article_5

 The image is completely natural.
 I want to show through my work that the natural world is still full of artistic potential.
 My subject matter is extremely restricted, but I have no difficulty coming up with new images.
 I hope this makes my point.
-For more of my images please see http://www.wild-haven.co.uk./galleries/.
+For more of my images please see the galleries at the bottom of my ‘home’ page: http://www.wild-haven.co.uk/home/.
 I think you will find plenty of variety there.

 The current image also, I hope, will prompt people to question aspects of their lifestyles.
 Can we justify the risks we are taking with the wellbeing of the planet?
 Do we want to risk Gotterdammerung?
 Is prescient natural abstract art persuasive in any way?